Complete Buyer’s Guide to IoT Access Control Systems

 What is IoT access control?

-IoT access control is a method of controlling physical access that upgrades components like doors, locks, and credentials by giving them internet compatibility so that they can exchange data and communicate with each other.
+IoT access control is a method of controlling physical access that equips components such as doors, locks, and credentials with internet connectivity, enabling them to exchange data and communicate with each other.

 Access control in IoT is one part of a larger Internet of Things movement that’s connecting the world.
 Many different industries use IoT to conduct business, from clothing companies selling wearable health monitors to farmers using IoT servers to automate farming equipment.